 - Winter Tires Discount: If you install winter tires on your vehicle, your insurance company may give you a discount.

 - Graduated License Discount: The graduated license system entitles drivers to a discount.
 If you are adding your teenagers to your policy, your rates are going to increase because of the additional risks that teenagers add to a policy.
-If your teens don't have any chargeable convictions and haven't caused any accidents when they obtained their Class G2 licenses, you may be able to obtain a 10 percent discount.

 - Driver Training Discount: If the person you wish to add to your insurance coverage completed a recognized training program for new drivers, your insurance company may reduce your premium.
 Note that the training must have been completed within three years prior.